Max Emden: Art collection: claims, lawsuits and restitutions

 The fate of property that belonged to Emden before the rise of the Nazis, including paintings from his collection that ended up in German museums, has been the subject of debate in Germany.
 The German weekly Der Spiegel questioned in a 2017 article about Max Emden "whether people in this country have ever really taken the commitment to reparation and also to the establishment of the truth seriously".

 Several claims for Nazi-looted art and forced sales have been filed.
 Artists concerned include Bellotto, Canaletto and Monet among others.

 On 26 March 2019 Germany's Advisory Commission on the Return of Cultural Property Seized as a Result of Nazi Persecution announced that, in the case of Dr Max James Emden vs. the Federal Republic of Germany, it recommended that the paintings "The Moat of the Zwinger in Dresden" and the "Karlskirche in Vienna" (both by Bernardo Bellotto) be restituted to the heirs of Dr Max James Emden.
 The two artworks were currently in the possession of the German government.
 In its decision, the Commission stated: "The systematic destruction of people's economic livelihoods by the Third Reich as a tool of National Socialist racial policy (and precursor to the Final Solution) thus also applied in the case of Max Emden.".

 Another painting from the Emden collection, Le Palais Ducal (1908) by Claude Monet valued at more than $30m, was alleged by Emden's heir to have been sold under duress to Swiss art dealer Walter Feilchenfeldt during the Second World War.

-The National Gallery of Victoria (NGV) has been investigating whether the painting, Lady with a Fan, by Gerard ter Borch was also from the Emden collection.
+In 2006, the National Gallery of Victoria (NGV) rejected an Emden claim for Lady with a Fan, by Gerard ter Borch.
+In October 2025, the NGV quietly restituted the painting to the heirs of Henry and Hertha Bromberg, for whom Emden had hidden the property.

 In 2021 the Monuments Men Foundation announced that it had located a painting from the Emden collection by Bernardo Bellotto called "The Marketplace at Pirna" in the Museum of Fine Arts, Houston (MFAH) with an inaccurate provenance that concealed the history of the painting.
 After the MFAH refused to restitute the painting the Emden heirs filed a lawsuit in the Southern District of Texas.

+Personal life

+In 1910, Emden married the Chilean-born Concordia Gertrud Hélène Anna "Anita" Sternberg (1888–1973), a daughter of Emilio Sternberg and Margaretha Sternberg (née Andersen), of Valparaíso.
+Emden's wife held a social class of friends from the aristocracy and both belonged to the best social circles in Hamburg.
+They had one son;